carlosgj94/flask-azure/readme.md

 # Flask-Azure

 A `ResourceProvider` template for integrating with the Azure app store.
-Based on [Azure's example](https://github.com/WindowsAzure/azure-resource-provider-sdk/tree/master/samples/python-flask), but in its own repo for ease of deployment.
+Based on [Azure's example](https://github.com/WindowsAzure/azure-resource-provider-sdk/tree/master/samples/python-flask).

+N.B.:

+> I built this on a Mac, so if you're developing on Windows, things may break.
+If it does break, and you fix it, please make a Pull Request with your fix so we can continue our ceaseless march to victory against bug-kind.

 ## Install